 SIT Summer Programs—At a Glance:****Course content focused on diverse topics

 ****Opportunity to earn undergraduate credit and, in some cases, graduate credit

 ****Access to SIT’s extensive local resources and networks

 ****Program evaluation and reentry preparation

 Recipients of Bridging Scholarships will receive stipends of $2,500 or $4,000, depending on the length of their study program in Japan.
-The scholarships are funded by donations from U.S. corporations and foundations to the US-Japan Bridging Foundation.
-Since 1999, the Bridging Scholarship program has awarded more than 1,4000 scholarships to students studying abroad in Japan.
-Most recently, 74 students from colleges and universities in 33 states received scholarships for study in Japan beginning in the Fall 2014 semester.
+The scholarships are funded by donations from corporations, individuals, and foundations to the US-Japan Bridging Foundation.
+Since 1999, the Bridging Scholarship program has awarded more than 1,650 scholarships to students studying abroad in Japan.
+Most recently, 75 students received scholarships for study in Japan in Fall 2016 and academic year 2016-2017.

-The deadline for applications for Spring 2014 scholarships is October 8, 2013.
+The deadline for applications for Spring 2017 Bridging and scholarships is October 10, 2016.
 Applicants will be notified of the results by November 30.
 Selection will be based on academic potential and financial need.
 The scholarships are administered by the American Association of Teachers of Japanese.